 What is nationally recognised training?

-- leads to a nationally recognised qualification.
-This includes studying at a public (e.g. TAFE) or private training organisation, completing an apprenticeship, certificate or diploma course.
+Nationally recognised training is any programme of training leading to vocational qualifications and credentials that are recognised across Australia.
+It includes studying at a public (e.g. TAFE) or private training organisation, completing an apprenticeship, certificate or diploma course.
+Nationally recognised training courses are listed on training.gov.au.

 Who can provide nationally recognised training?